 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
-At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.
+At the same time, your restorative dentist designs the final dental implant crown, which will ultimately improve both function and aesthetics.

 Anthem Specializes in Implants

-Dr. DeAndrade has received extensive training in Implantology.
-He has been certified in the diagnosis and placement of single implants, sinus lifts, immediate placement single and multiple implants for dentures as well as regenerative procedures necessary to prepare sites and maintain implants.
+Our Doctors have received extensive training in Implantology.
+They are certified in the diagnosis and placement of single implants, sinus lifts, immediate placement single and multiple implants for dentures, as well as regenerative procedures necessary to prepare sites and maintain implants.
 Anthem Periodontics strives to train its staff with ongoing continuing education classes to ensure they understand the latest developments in the field of implantology and are overly prepared for every scenario that involves dental implants.
-Our Staff, Dr. DeAndrade and Anthem Periodontics and Dental Implants looks forward to meeting you at our initial consultation to change your life with dental implants.
+Our Staff, look forward to meeting you at our initial consultation to change your life with dental implants.